sansari21/google_search_trends/README.md

 - Identified peak interest periods and regions with the highest search activity, providing insights for targeted marketing and content optimization.
 - Visualizations effectively illustrated the rise and fall of interest over time, highlighting key trends that can guide strategic planning.

----

-This project demonstrates the power of leveraging search trend data to gain actionable insights into public interest, helping businesses and content creators align their strategies with evolving search behavior.